Skill Demand Index

 Common skill gaps:

 Other positions drive 77% of demand.
-Software Engineering and Product Management also frequently list E-commerce platforms as a requirement.
-Skills commonly paired with E-commerce platforms include Bachelor's Degree and Project Management.
+Product Management and Operations also frequently list E-commerce Platforms as a requirement.
+Skills commonly paired with E-commerce Platforms include Bachelor's Degree and Project Management.

 Depth Level Distribution